TMS9900: Architecture

-The TMS9900 has three internal 16-bit registers — the Program counter (PC), the Status register (ST), and the Workspace Pointer register (WP).
+The TMS9900 has three internal 16-bit registers — the Program counter (PC), the status register (ST), and the Workspace Pointer register (WP).
 The WP points to a base address in external RAM where 16 general purpose user registers (each 16 bits wide) reside to serve the processor.
 This architecture allows for quick context switching; e.g. when a subroutine is entered, only the single workspace register needs to be changed instead of requiring registers to be saved individually.
 Unlike the 68000 and 8086, bits are numbered with the MSB (most significant bit) being bit 0.

 Addresses refer to bytes with big endian ordering convention.
 The TMS9900 is a classic 16-bit machine with an address space of 2^{16} bytes (65,536 bytes or 32,768 words).

 There is no dedicated stack pointer register.
 Instead, branch instructions exist that save the program counter to a register (BL — Branch and Link), or change the register context (BLWP — Branch and Link Workspace Pointer, or XOP).
 The 16 hardware and 16 software interrupt vectors each consist of a pair of PC and WP values, so the register context switch is automatically performed by an interrupt as well.
 Stacks can be implemented atop either of these mechanisms.

+Along with the typical single-bit flags seen in most processors, the status register contains a 4-bit interrupt mask.
+The value, 0 to 15, indicates the maximum interrupt that can be triggered.
+For instance, if interrupt 10 has been called, and interrupt 12 is triggered, the CPU checks this values, sees that 10 is running, and blocks the request.